 How Does SwimTayka Work?

-SwimTayka connects organisations in low resource waterside communities with volunteer swimming instructors and environmental educators from around the world, in order to develop and promote free swimming and environmental lessons for children.
+SwimTayka connects organisations in low resource waterside communities with volunteer swimming instructors and drowning prevention educators from around the world, in order to develop and promote free swimming and drowning prevention lessons for children.
 Volunteer programmes run from one week up to two months and include instruction in basic water safety, swimming, first aid and clean water education.

 - Connecting passionate people with existing NGO’s and Charities